Hansmu/dynamodb-tutorial/README.md

 and easier analytics for early-stage use cases might be worth the slower performance.

+## Implementing the model
+90% of the work of using DynamoDB happens in the planning stage, before you write a single line of code.

+When writing the code, then certain guidelines should be followed.

+Separate application attributes from your indexing attributes.
+Even if an attribute's value is encoded in the indexing attribute already, then don't remove that attribute from the entity.
+E.g. username is used in the PK, and also in an attribute called username.
+Duplicate it rather than relying on the PK.

+Implement your data model at the very boundary of your application.
+DynamoDB objects have type encodings that makes it difficult to work with those objects in the business logic code.
+Transform the Dynamo objects to regular objects at the edge of your app.

+Don't reuse attributes across multiple indexes.
+You may have values that happen to be the same for a global secondary index SK and the primary key SK.
+Do not reuse these.
+It will make data modeling more difficult.
+For each global secondary index you use, give it a generic name of GSI<Number>.
+Then, use GSI<Number>PK and GSI<Number>SK for your attribute types.

+Add a 'Type' attribute to every item.
+This attribute will be a simple string declaring the type of entity: User, Order, SensorReading, etc. This can simplify migrations.
+E.g. when you need you add extra properties to an entity, then you can simply filter on that property.
+It also makes it easier to identity the entity type when you're browsing the DB entries.
+Additionally, it can help when you're transforming data for analytics.

+Write scripts to help debug access patterns.
+Rather than use the DynamoDB console, write little scripts that can be used to debug your access patterns.

+Shorten attribute names to save storage.
+For the marginal application, the additional attribute names won’t be a meaningful cost difference.
+However, if you plan on storing billions and trillions of items in DynamoDB, this can make a difference with storage.

 ## DynamoDB Architecture
 DynamoDB utilizes a service oriented architecture.
 This means that software components,